Founder crops: Other crops

-The founder crops were not the only species domesticated in southwest Asia, nor were they necessarily the most important in the Neolithic period.
+The founder crops were not the only species domesticated in West Asia, nor were they necessarily the most important in the Neolithic period.
 Domesticated rye (Secale cereale) occurs in the final Epipalaeolithic strata at Tell Abu Hureyra (the earliest instance of domesticated plant species), but was not common until the spread of farming into northern Europe several millennia later.
 Other plants cultivated in the Neolithic include sweet almond and figs.

 As of 2018, many scholars disagreed with the "founder notion".

 In 2012, scholars suggested that there were likely more than just 8 "founder crops", including 16 or 17 different species of cereals and legumes and figs. Larger DNA data sets and better analytical techniques suggest a more complex picture.

 In 2000, a "new" glume wheat (NGW), a type of cultivated wheat which existed across western Asia and Europe was found in archeological sites of Hungary, then Turkey and in 2023 in Bavaria, Germany.